 2. Copycat game.
-This game can be hilarious.
+This game can be hilarious!
 Again, everyone is sat in a circle but one person either has to turn around or wait outside the classroom for a moment whilst the teacher selects one person that the rest of the class have to copy.
 The class are instructed that any action or noise that chosen individual makes they have to repeat.
 The person waiting outside doesn’t know who everyone else is copying but they have three attempts to guess on their return.
-The person can clap, stand up, cough etc and everyone else must do the same but once myself and my Year 7 class all ended up copying someone doing the Gangnam style dance!
+The person can clap, stand up, cough etc and everyone else must do the same but once myself and my Year 7 class all ended up copying someone doing the Gangnam style dance (dabbing is also very popular!).
 The pupils do have to concentrate copying the person carefully or trying to solve who everyone else is copying but the main purpose is to enjoy themselves with their peers!.

 3. Beach ball.
 I purchased a cheap inflatable beach ball that can be written on with a board pen then rubbed off and used again.
 The beach ball had different ‘get to know you’ style questions on each section.
 The pupil would catch the ball and answer the question that was facing them.
 Then they would throw it onto someone else and the beach ball is a safe option with no worries about broken windows or any injuries!
 Another quick and easy activity to involve everyone in the class.

-Walkabout Bingo is an idea I have previously written about.
-The idea behind this game is that the pupil will be given a sheet with different questions.
+Walkabout Bingo is an idea I have previously written about, you can read more here.
+The idea behind this game is that pupils will be given a sheet with different questions.
 They cannot answer those questions themselves they must ask others for the answers.
 They can only ask someone a question once too, encouraging everyone to interact.
 On the sheet they write down the answer and the name of the person who has provided the answer.
 The first person to get all their boxes completed by different members of the class shouts bingo and wins!
 See my example below, for types of questions asked.

 Similar to the Walkabout Bingo is the ‘Find Someone…’ game.
 Students will be given a list and they have to find someone who matches each of the criteria so the list could include the following;